amit-bansil/TicketMaster/README.md

  1. An issue will be created in GitHub and a link will be placed at the end of your comment

- 1. If desired, run `TicketMaster: Create/Open Issue` again to launch the GitHub issue tracker.
+ 1. If desired, run `TicketMaster: Create/Open Issue` again on a line that is already linked to an issue to launch the GitHub issue tracker.

 ## Extra Features